 Combined Single Limit (CSL): CSL is the auto insurance policy that has the same amount of liability payment limits for bodily injury coverage and property damage.

 Community Property: It is a martial property that is declared by the state law under which the spouse has equal ownership of the property that is acquired during the marriage.

-Comprehensive Coverage: It is to cover the damage which is caused by hazards like an explosion, fire, hail, theft, collision with an animal, etc.
+Comprehensive Coverage: It covers the damage which is caused by hazards like an explosion, fire, hail, theft, collision with an animal, etc.

 Comprehensive Loss Underwriting Exchange (CLUE): It is the history database of the driver which includes details like the previous type of loss, date of loss, amounts paid, along with the description of the vehicle.

 Consumer Price Index (CPI): It is used as a cost of living benchmark in the USA to calculate and adjust the social security payments.

 Coverage Forms: It is an insurance form that the insurance carrier gives to the company owners when signing a contract for the insurance coverage of that company’s vehicle.

 Covered loss: To address the situation that the damage caused in the accident is under the insurance coverage and the company will get it repaired.